AndiKod/sherpa/readme.md

 ### Personal Assistant from the shell

-A tool made to cover needs around managing/editing documents and daily activity, as I tried Notion and Obsidian but needed something more direct, flexible and straight forward ...so experimenting.
+A tool for notes taking and daily activity, as I tried Notion and Obsidian but needed something simple, flexible and straight forward from the terminal ...so experimenting.

-UNIX shell, via Bash, have everything you need to quickly create, manage and access information within documents.
-Sh:erpa is more or less a wrapper around existing CLI programs and tools ... with custom short commands.
-See them as building blocks for creating your own vibe.
-Just a starting point as for now.
+Sh:erpa is more or less a wrapper around existing CLI programs and tools ... with custom short commands, ux, and soon tools for people "new to the command line".

 It's a personnal project and still in early days, but feel free to give it a try.
 It's always good to have a sh:erpa helping you to reach your higher goals faster and safer.